hughybarra/final_project/database.md

 ## pages

-CREATE TABLE page_data
+CREATE TABLE markdowns
 (
-id int AUTO_INCREMENT NOT NULL, rest_id int NOT NULL,
+id int AUTO_INCREMENT NOT NULL, restaurant_id int NOT NULL,

-page_type VARCHAR(255) NOT NULL,
+type VARCHAR(255) NOT NULL,
-page_data TEXT NOT NULL,
+data TEXT NOT NULL,

 created_at DATETIME NOT NULL,
 updated_at DATETIME NOT NULL,